 1. Habanero Pepper (Capsicum spp)

-Due to its compact and bushy growth habits, habanero pepper is popular for balconies and gardens.
+Due to its compact and bushy growth habits, habanero pepper is famous for balconies and gardens.

-Its fruits are shinny and lantern-shaped with a fruity and spicy flavor and, hotness of approximately 100,000 to 350,000 Scoville units.
+Its fruits are shiny and lantern-shaped with a fruity and spicy flavor and hotness of approximately 100,000 to 350,000 Scoville units.

 2. Jalapeno Pepper (Capsicum annuum 'Jalapeno')

-The Jalapeno Pepper is one of the easiest and fastest pepper to grow.
-It is a medium-sized chili pepper with 2 to 3 inches long mature fruits.
+The Jalapeno Pepper is one of the easiest and fastest peppers to grow.
+It is a medium-sized chili pepper with mature fruits that are 2 to 3 inches long.

-Although its origin is in Mexico, Jalapeno pepper is now grown worldwide for its flavor and mild heat level (Approximately 2,000 to 8,000 SHU Scoville Heat Units).
-These peppers are mostly used in salads, salsa, and Mexican food.
+Although it originates in Mexico, Jalapeno pepper is grown worldwide for its flavor and mild heat level (Approximately 2,000 to 8,000 SHU Scoville Heat Units).
+These peppers are primarily used in salads, salsa, and Mexican food.

 3. Serrano Pepper (Capsicum annuum 'Serrano')

-These peppers are usually eaten raw, either sliced or chopped, and mixed into salsas and guacamole or, cooked in dishes like soups and chilis.
+These peppers are usually eaten raw, sliced, or chopped, mixed into salsas and guacamole, or cooked in soups and chilis.

 4. Scotch Bonnet Pepper (Capsicum spp)

-The Scotch Bonnet Pepper is also commonly known as Bonney peppers or Caribbean red peppers
+The Scotch Bonnet Pepper is also known as Bonney or Caribbean red peppers.

 5. Anaheim Pepper (Capsicum annuum 'Anaheim')

-This pepper plant grows as a perennial and when well taken care of, it can produce peppers for close to 3 years or more.
-It is an easy growing upright (erect) pepper plant that grows to about 1.5 feet tall.
+This pepper plant grows as a perennial; it can produce peppers for nearly three years or more when well cared for.
+It is an easy-growing upright (erect) pepper plant that grows to about 1.5 feet tall.

-The Anaheim pepper is one of the best mild peppers to grow (1,000 to 5,000 Scoville units) and it’s excellent for stuffing and cooking.
+The Anaheim pepper is one of the best mild peppers to grow (1,000 to 5,000 Scoville units) and is excellent for stuffing and cooking.

 6. Datil Pepper (Capsicum chinense 'Datil')

-Datil pepper is similar in heat index to a habanero, hitting at around 100,000 to 300,000 SHU.
-But unlike habaneros, datil peppers are sweet, with a fruitful tangy taste to them.
+Datil pepper is similar in heat index to a habanero, hitting around 100,000 to 300,000 SHU.
+But unlike habaneros, datil peppers are sweet, with a fruitful tangy taste.

 7. Cayenne Pepper (Capsicum spp)

 This chili pepper plant can grow to about 2 to 4 feet tall.
-The immature cayenne pepper pods are green, but they gradually build in spice level as they ripen and, turn red ready for harvesting.
+The immature cayenne pepper pods are green but gradually build in spice level as they ripen and turn red, ready for harvesting.

 8. Poblano Pepper (Capsicum annuum var. annuum 'Poblano')

-The poblano is a mildly spicy pepper (1,000 to 2,000 Scoville units) that was first grown in the Mexican state of Puebla hence the name ‘Poblano’.
-The Poblano pepper can be as large or even larger than a bell pepper but is skinnier and has a pointed tip.
+The poblano is a mildly spicy pepper (1,000 to 2,000 Scoville units) first grown in the Mexican state of Puebla, hence the name ‘Poblano.’
+The Poblano pepper can be as large or even more extensive than a bell pepper but is skinnier and has a pointed tip.

-This popular Mexican chili pepper can be used as a green pepper (eaten unripe) or as red pepper (eaten ripe).
+This famous Mexican chili pepper can be used as a green pepper (eaten unripe) or red pepper (eaten ripe).

 The Poblano pepper is also known as ancho chili pepper (a ripened and dried Poblano pepper).